 Additional skin-saving benefits of honey:

-- Anti-aging: Because it is full of antioxidants, honey helps prevent or reduce wrinkles.
+- Anti-aging: Because it is full of antioxidants, honey can help prevent or reduce face wrinkles.

 - Extremely Moisturizing: Looking for a complexion boost?
 The moisturizing effects of honey help give your skin a natural glow.